iankorf/MCB185-2023/README.md

 + Helps discourage copy-paste from Internet sources
 + Indentation errors are annoying
++ Sometimes in life you have to follow arbitrary rules
 + The reasons for using spaces are not very convincing

 ## Getting Started ##

-Start with the `README.md` in Unit0 and work your way up to Unit9.
-What if you don't get all the way to Unit9?
+Start with the `README.md` in Unit0 and work your way up.
+What if you don't get all the way to the end?
 FFS journey, not destination.

 + Unit 0: Tools of the Trade
 + Unit 1: Basic Unix
 + Unit 2: Beginning Python
 + Unit 3: Tuples and Lists
-+ Unit 4: Functions
++ Unit 4: Functions & Files
-+ Unit 5: Files, CLI, I/O
-+ Unit 6: Dictionaries
-+ Unit 7: Regex
-+ Unit 8:
-+ Unit 9: Final Project

 ## Getting Help ##

-Asking questions in the Discord channel will get you the fastest response.
-The instructor and TA monitor the course Discord server.
+The instructor and TA monitor the course Discord server, so asking questions in the #mcb185 Discord channel will get you the fastest response.
 You may get answers from other students even sooner.
 Email will also work.